pdeschen/wuff-wiki/Gradle-plugins.md

   Usage: `apply plugin: 'eclipse-ide-app'`.

+  There is concrete example of using eclipse-ide-app plugin on page [ Create first IDE app](Create-first-IDE-app).

 - eclipse-ide-bundle

   Very similar to eclipse-bundle, only adds "org.eclipse.ui.ide" as dependency

   Usage: `apply plugin: 'eclipse-ide-bundle'`.

+  There is concrete example of using eclipse-ide-bundle plugin on page [Create IDE bundle and use it in IDE app](Create-IDE-bundle-and-use-it-in-IDE-app).

 - eclipse-config